 position Assistant Coach

-Ryan Pedon enters his third season in 2019-20 as an assistant coach at Ohio State after joining the staff in June 2017.
+Ryan Pedon enters his fifth season in 2021-22 as an assistant coach at Ohio State after joining the staff in June 2017.
 The Columbus native returned home after spending two seasons as an assistant on Chris Holtmann’s staff at Butler.

-In two years at Ohio State, Pedon helped the Buckeyes exceed all expectations.
-The Buckeyes qualified for the NCAA Tournament, reaching the Second Round in each of the last two seasons.
-Ohio State finished the season with a 25-9 overall record in 2018.
+Ohio State finished the 2018 season with a 25-9 overall record.
 The Buckeyes recorded a 15-3 Big Ten Conference regular-season record to help the Buckeyes to a second-place finish in the league standings.

 Ohio State completed the 2018-19 campaign with another 20-wins and a second-consecutive trip to the NCAA Tournament Second Round after a defeat of Iowa State in the NCAA First Round game in Tulsa.